edu05/java-katas/src/main/java/kata/bowlingrevistied/README.md

 1. Allow multiple players to roll pins and to retrieve their score sheets

 2. Players that are not in the game are not allowed to roll pins - throw an InvalidPlayerException in such a case

+3. Players that are not in the game are not allowed to get their score - throw an InvalidPlayerException in such a case